nalapatt/Kubernetes-Jenkins-Pipeline/readme.md

 # # YEAH YOU HAVE DONE creating the kubernetes cluster

+# Second Step Configure the master and node for the jenkins pipeline
 # now install jdk and jenkins
 # jdk
 sudo yum update